The Hidden Impact of Menu Pricing on Restaurant Profits

 COGS Discipline and Ingredient Volatility

-Break-Even Math and Seat Utilization
+Break-Even Analysis and Seat Utilization

 Dashboard infographic showing the impact of menu pricing on restaurant profits reporting